-Breastfeed your baby 8 to 12 times each day or as often as he wants.
+Breastfeed your baby 8 to 12 times each day or as often as he or she wants.
 Your baby may breastfeed for about 15 to 20 minutes on each breast.
 Some babies breastfeed for a shorter or longer amount of time.
-Let your baby feed from each breast until he stops on his own.
+Let your baby feed from each breast until he or she stops on his or her own.
 Express your breast milk every 2 to 3 hours if you are away from your baby.
 Ask for more information about using your hand or a pump to express breast milk.

 For support and more information about breastfeeding your baby: